Nikkei hits 7-month closing high, fails to top 9,800

 "Investors started dipping back into defensives around the middle of this week and people are taking profits in companies like automakers that were bought heavily earlier this week," said Yumi Nishimura, senior technical analyst at Daiwa Securities.

-Japan's transportation equipment subindex .ITEQP.T was the worst sectoral performer and fell 0.3 percent.
+Japan's transportation equipment subindex was the worst sectoral performer and fell 0.3 percent.

 The stock had lost more than 98 percent this week after it filed for bankruptcy protection on Monday with 448 billion yen ($5.6 billion) in debt, a record for a Japanese manufacturer.